 Published by Querencia Press.
 59 pages.

 Somewhere between a fable and an exigence of language, Milk Sickness exists.
+The girl.
 It scurries.
 It prefers dirt.
+The girl holds.
 A story about a boy, a girl, their children, their children's ghosts, a city, and a softer, gentler apocalypse.
+The girl holds a boxcutter.
 There are also knives.
 Milk Sickness speaks to, or at least toward and around, a world of climate catastrophe without mentioning the Anthropocene.
+The girl holds a boxcutter to the awful.
 Whatever sense there is to be found subsumes itself beneath the fever of the sentence.
-The girl holds a boxcutter to the awful throat of god.
+The girl holds a boxcutter to the awful throat.

 Cover art, and the tree above, created by the hauntingly talented Laura Barth.
 Find her, bow at the altar of her art.